-Union Gospel Mission is a nonprofit organization in Portland, Ore., is a non-profit organization, which make up 55.3 percent of all Oregon treatment facilities.
+Union Gospel Mission in Portland, Ore., is a non-profit organization, which make up 55.3 percent of all Oregon treatment facilities.
 The facility offers gender-specific, residential treatment for women and men struggling with addiction.
 In addition, the organization prepares meals daily for the homeless and operates both a thrift store and an emergency cold weather shelter.
+Detox is not available.

 TREATMENT & ASSESSMENT

-Union Gospel Mission’s LifeChange is a Christ-centered recovery program for individuals struggling with addiction.
-It is designed to “transform lives” and help people break free from addiction.
+Union Gospel Mission’s LifeChange is a Christ-centered recovery program for individuals seeking treatment for addiction.
+It is among the 17.3 percent of facilities in the state to provide residential treatment.
 While enrolled, program participants reside in transitional housing at two different locations.

-The LifeChange for Men program includes bible studies, mandatory church services, self-evaluations, work therapy, educational classes, and counseling.
+The LifeChange for Men program includes Bible studies, mandatory church services, self-evaluations, work therapy, educational classes, and counseling.
 Only 44.7 percent of treatment facilities in Oregon offer employment training and assistance.

 ACCOMMODATIONS & AMENITIES

 Residents of LifeChange stay in gender-specific transitional recovery houses.
-Women live with their children.
+Mothers may live with their children.

 WHAT ALUMNI SAY

 In the two anonymous Rehabs.com survey responses provided by program alumni to date, one simply referred to their experience at the Union Gospel Mission as “good,” while the other wrote: “They treat the whole person & all the issues.”

 WHAT STAFF SAY

 The single staff member surveyed by Rehabs.com as of this writing awarded the program five out of five stars in indicating how strongly they’d recommend Union Gospel Mission to others.
-The anonymous employee also left similarly high marks for program affordability and cleanliness.
+The anonymous employee also left five out of five stars for program affordability and cleanliness.
 Holistic offerings, however, were given only two stars.
-In sum, they found the old building a facility weakness but called it a “Great non-profit organization for people who have few options."
+They found the old building a facility weakness but called it a “Great non-profit organization for people who have few options."

-While there is currently no information provided on the facility’s website regarding its costs, program participants can expect to work at the organization's thrift store as part of the recovery process.
+The program is supported by its thrift stores and donations.
+Program participants work at the organization's thrift store as part of the recovery process.
 Revenue generated supports some of the costs of the LifeChange recovery program.

 Flag For Review